Vipon/viponTools/README.md

 ## Description

-If you want to contribute or use my libs, you are welcome!
+If you want to contribute or use my tools/libs, you are welcome!

 ## Clone
 ```
 git clone -c core.symlinks=true https://github.com/Vipon/viponTools
 ```

 ## Setup environment
 ### Windows
 Scripts bellow will automatically download and install at least:
 * python3, ninja, vscode, cmake, ccache, visual studio